 European Union | 12.0% |

-Local businesses are creating soy-based, konjac-based and fermented plant-based foods, while overseas brands are rolling out East Asian flavour profiles.
+Local businesses are creating soy-based, konjac-based, and fermented plant-based foods, while overseas brands are introducing East Asian flavor profiles.
 The government’s support of food security and climate resilience also supports the move towards plant-derived food options.

 Country | CAGR (2025 to 2035) |